maneatsbible/maneatsbible.github.io/betterdispute/README.md

 - Each Dispute maps to a single issue thread
 - Each event is appended as a new comment
 - Comments are treated as immutable history
-- Sequence number determines canonical ordering
+- Clients reconstruct canonical chain via `prev` linkage
 - Client performs full validation during replay

 Properties:
 - append-only
-- tamper-tolerant (invalid events ignored)
+- tamper-evident (via signatures + chain)
 - eventually consistent
 - replayable to deterministic state